Easy Fried Donuts | German Pfannkuchen

 • egg: the egg in this recipe gives it more structure and “backbone”.

-• lard: this is the distinct, original fat in which you’ll fry the little pastries in.
-I often use rendered goose fat but lard is more traditional.
+• frying oil: Lard is the distinct, original fat in which you’ll fry the little pastries in.
+I often use rendered goose fat, but lard is more traditional.
+Of course, corn oil, peanut oil, or any other frying oil will work.

 Useful tools and equipment